 Keeping a healthy heart is important for any older adult.
 An important step to achieve this goal is staying active.
 By exercising, we help keep the heart working the way it should, avoid plaque buildup and other issues, and keep the blood flowing evenly.

 Seniors must be careful about the activities they participate in, though.
 They need exercises that focus on the right areas and are not too physically demanding.
-Instead of intense strength training, they need to opt for well-rounded approach for staying fit.
+Instead of intense strength training, they need to opt for a well-rounded approach to staying fit.
 Below are some exercises that are great for seniors.

 1. Swimming: swimming is great for engaging the whole body.
 The water provides you gentle support while you work at your own pace.
-The heart become stronger as it sends oxygenated blood through your entire body.
+The heart becomes stronger as it sends oxygenated blood through your entire body.

 2. Walking: walking is a great way to avoid adding extra stress or risk to your body, while also getting a regular physical activity.
 You can improve your cardiovascular health by simply walking for 30 minutes five times a week.
 The best part is, swimming and walking can both be done year-round at nearby community or fitness centers.
 This can help you to maintain your exercise routine.
 Find friends to exercise with, or join an exercise group, to help make your exercises more enjoyable and social.